PART ONE: LATIN AND GREEK

 Barbara Carswell, a native of Northern Ireland, holds an MS. Ed from the University of Kansas, did her undergraduate work at St. Mary’s College of Education, Belfast, taught Irish to secondary school students in Northern Ireland, and in Rann na Feirste, Loch an Iubhair, and Gaoth Dobhair (Gaelteacht areas in Donegal), and also taught Irish at the University of Kansas.
 Her dialect is that of Donegal.

 Paul Meier is a dialect coach, and the founder and director of IDEA.
-His dialect instruction CDs (one for each character) for Translations are available from his Website, as is his Dialect of Northern Ireland booklet/CD or eBook.
+His dialect instruction recordings for Translations are available from his website, as is his Dialect of Northern Ireland booklet/CD or eBook.

 Anna na mBreag